nebari-dev/nebari-docs/docs/docs/community/issues.md

 - Linking to related issues or discussions while briefly describing how they are related, for instance “See also #xyz for a similar attempt at this” or “See also #xyz where the same thing happened in another cloud provider" provides context and helps the discussion.
 - Summarizing long discussions on issues to help new and existing contributors quickly understand the background, current status, and course of action for the issue.

-## Issue triaging guidelines

-Issue triage is a process by which Nebari maintainers and contributors intake and reviews new GitHub issues and requests, and organize them to be actioned.
-Triaging involves categorizing issues and Pull Requests based on factors such as priority, area of ownership of the issue (tags), and the issue kind (bug, feature, and so on).

-Triage can happen asynchronously and continuously, or in regularly scheduled meetings.

-### Why Is Triaging Beneficial?

-Projects that triage regularly say it offers a number of benefits, such as:

-- Speeding up issue management
-- Keeping contributors engaged by shortening response times
-- Preventing work from lingering endlessly
-- Replacing niche requests and one-offs with a neutral process that acts like a boundary
-- Greater transparency, interesting discussions, and more collaborative, informed decision-making
-- Building prioritization, negotiation and decision-making skills, which are critical to most tech roles
-- Reinforcement of the project's community and culture

-People who enjoy product management and iterating on processes tend to enjoy triaging because it empowers their project to maintain a steady, continuous flow of work that is assessed and prioritized based on feedback, impact, and value.

-### Permissions

-Opening new issues and leaving comments on other people's issues are possible for all contributors.
-However, permission to assign specific labels (such as `type: enhancement 💅🏼`), change milestones, or close other contributors issues is only granted to the author of an issue, assignees, and organization members.

 <!-- links -->

 [nebari-issues]: https://github.com/nebari-dev/nebari/issues